SumMagnus04/3DMB/README.md

   - y - the mouse y.
   - This function should be used when handling inputs, its purpose is to update the mouse struct to reflect the position of the mouse whenver it moves.

+void DMB_CompileShaders(GLSLProgram* glsl, const char* vertexShaderFilePath, const char* fragmentShaderFilePath)
+  - glsl - a pointer to a GLSLProgram struct.
+  - vertexShaderFilePath - the file path to the vertex shader program file.
+  - fragmentShaderFilePath - the file path to the fragment shader program file.
+  - Compiles the vertex and fragment shaders and stores the necessary information in the GLSLProgram struct.

+void DMB_AddAttribute(GLSLProgram* glsl, const char* attributeName)
+  - glsl - a pointer to a GLSLProgram sruct.
+  - attributeName - the name of the attribute in the GLSL shader program.
+  - Attributes should be added after compilation and before linking.
+The name must match exactly to what is in the shader programs.